 How To Start a Coffee Shop or Coffee Business

-Welcome to our general guide to Starting a Coffee Business.
-There are also some interesting video insights into the World of Coffee and Coffee Culture around the World.
+Welcome to our general guide to Starting a Coffee Business with interesting video insights into the World of Coffee and Coffee Culture

 "How to Start A Coffee Shop or Coffee Business" is meant to be a "Basic Guide" to give you some tips and things to think about in the early planning stages when wanting to start a Coffee business.
 It outlines WHY you need to make a PLAN.
 There's more to it than choosing a shiny new Commercial Coffee Machine.
 There will be a decision to have either a Commercial Espresso Machine or Bean to Cup machine, but this will come a bit later.
 It's not meant to be a "Step by Step Guide" guide to setting up a coffee business.
 More detailed planning is going to be unique to your circumstances and business idea and should be discussed with your Business advisors, Accountant and Bank.

 So you've decided to get into the World of Coffee!
 Coffee can provide a multitude of opportunities and can also apply to anyone wanting to start up a Sandwich Bar, Café or Deli.
 Infact anyone wanting to open any business that features Coffee.
 Many types of business serve coffee these days, with either a Traditional Espresso Machine or automatic Bean to Cup Machine.
 Bookshops, Bicycle Shops, Motor Cycle Dealers to name but a few.
 Any business that attracts like minded people who share common interests is a great place to start a Coffee Shop.
 It gives people the chance to socialise and talk about their shared interests.
 This business diversification also provides an additional income for these businesses that are not "out and out" Coffee Shops.

 Melbourne Coffee Culture